Gay Liberation Front: United Kingdom

 The UK Gay Liberation Front existed between 1970 and 1973.

 Its first meeting was held in the basement of the London School of Economics on 13 October 1970.
 Bob Mellors and Aubrey Walter had seen the effect of the GLF in the United States and created a parallel movement based on revolutionary politics.
 Come Together, the organisation's newspaper, came out of its Media Workshop the same year.

 The GLF held its first demonstration on 27 November of the same year, when 150 people marched at Highbury Fields in London in protest at the arrest, and alleged entrapment, of activist Louis Eaks for importuning.

 By 1971, the UK GLF was recognized as a political movement in the national press, holding weekly meetings of 200 to 300 people.
-The GLF Manifesto was published, and a series of high-profile direct actions, were carried out, such as the disruption of the launch of the Church-based morality campaign, Festival of Light.
+The GLF Manifesto was published, and a series of high-profile direct actions, were carried out, such as the disruption of the launch of the Church-based morality campaign known as the Nationwide Festival of Light.